PENDERI SOLAR FARM,

 Voltalia UK Ltd has formally submitted an application to the Welsh Minister for development of national significance for the construction, operation, management and subsequent decommissioning of a solar farm at Blaenhiraeth Farm, Llangennech, Llanelli, SA14 8PX.

-On Thursday 19 March 2020, the Planning Inspectorate Wales accepted the application and confirmed that it will now proceed to a determination.
-The Planning Inspectorate has now invited comments from interested persons to be made on the proposed development by 23 April 2020.
+On Thursday 19 March 2020, the Planning Inspectorate Wales accepted the application but subsequently placed it on suspension due to the situation surrounding the coronavirus pandemic.
+On 4 September 2020 the Planning Inspectorate Wales resumed the determination of the application and has now invited comments from interested parties to be made on the proposal by 9 October 2020.
 Comments should be made directly to the Planning Inspectorate via https://dns.planninginspectorate.gov.uk/projects/wales/llangennech-solar

 The Planning Inspectorate will determine the procedure for examining the application once the deadline for representations has passed.